wingkwong/leetcode-the-hard-way/solutions/2000-2099/2017-grid-game-medium.md

 </details>

-{% hint style="info" %}
-Further Question 2: Are you able to optimise the above solution?
+> Further Question 2: Are you able to optimise the above solution?
-{% endhint %}